What’s an Implantable Contact Lens?

 Some people may have certain conditions that would be better served by a Monofocal IOL, for example, due to your occupation, if you have previous eye surgery or have a certain eye or medical condition.

 A Multifocal IOL is designed to provide a better range of vision after cataract surgery than standard Monofocal IOL.
 This works by splitting light enabling you to have multifocal functionality.
 This functionality can eliminate or reduce your need for glasses completely.

 Multifocal IOLs tend to be a popular choice for those with presbyopia (ageing eyes).
 At Eye Clinic London, we prefer Trifocal lenses and the extended range of vision lenses.
 Both have proven safety and efficacy.
 With that said, I will discuss which lens will best suit your eyes, your particular needs and lifestyle with you.

-Today you have many types of IOLs to choose from for your cataract surgery depending on your specific needs.
+Today you have many types of IOLs to choose from for your cataract treatment depending on your specific needs.
 In addition to IOLs that can correct short-sightedness and long-farsightedness, there are now Toric IOLs that can correct astigmatism.

 Astigmatism is when your cornea is shaped more similar to a rugby ball rather than a round football.
 If we leave your astigmatism is left uncorrected, it can distort your vision and you will not be entirely satisfied with your cataract surgery results.

-Both Monofocal and Multifocal IOLs are are available in a Toric type.
+Both Monofocal and Multifocal IOLs are available in a Toric type.
 Toric IOLs work by placing them in a specific position to counter astigmatism.